MICKAI®ArticlesVoice as a Key: Biometric Gating …

 None of this holds if the surrounding architecture leaks.
 A voice gate on top of a system that streams prompts, context and outputs to external endpoints simply moves the weak point.
 Our approach places the whole SIOS behind a zero-egress inbound perimeter: data and instructions can be brought in under control, but the system does not reach back out to third-party services to think or to act.
 Inference, biometric matching, consensus and audit all happen on hardware the operator owns and can physically account for.

 This is a matter of architecture rather than an accusation against any provider.
 A cloud-mediated model of security is a legitimate choice that many organisations make for good reasons.
 For consequential actions in regulated settings, we have chosen a different trade-off that keeps the person, the proof and the data inside a boundary the operator controls.
-The 104 filed UK patent applications, approximately 2,340 claims, owned by Mickai LTD, describe how these mechanisms fit together.
+The 104 filed UK patent applications, 2,340 claims, owned by Mickai LTD, describe how these mechanisms fit together.
 They are filed and patent pending, and they matter here only because voice gating, attestation and the sealed audit chain are engineered as one system rather than bolted on.

 Where this is heading